 So is Marie Kondo.

-An essential first step in decluttering with the KonMari method is to visualize your ultimate goals in concrete terms; if you don’t, Kondo warns you risk decluttering delays or even rebounds!
+An essential first step to tidy up like Marie Kondo is to visualize your ultimate goals in concrete terms; if you don’t, Kondo warns you might risk decluttering delays or even rebounds!

 Goals like “I want to live clutter-free” or “I want to be able to put things away” are too broad.
 You need to think much more deeply than that.
 Think in concrete terms so that you can vividly picture what it would be like to live in a clutter-free space.